ryanatkn/react-typescript-closing-the-loop/README.md

 > and some things require type annotations that should be unnecessary -
 > the point of this article still stands.
 > Don't let perfect be the enemy of good, let alone great!
+> I'm sure future tooling will make all of this appear quite barbaric,
+> but it's a major improvement over webdev circa 2012.
 > Be sure to check out TypeScript's optional compiler flags that increase type strictness,
 > like `noImplicitAny` and `strictNullChecks`.
 > The experienced TypeScript developer will likely find and prefer